 Choose Bunk Beds with Curtains

 One fun kids bedroom idea is to incorporate bunk beds with curtains!
-These are perfect for building forts, telling spooky stories, adding privacy, and helping your kids sleep better.
+These are perfect for building forts, telling spooky stories, and adding privacy.
+Siblings sharing a bedroom will also appreciate the ability to block off the rest of the room, in case one wants to go to sleep before the other.

 Let Each Kid Pick a Color

-We know you’re dreaming of one cohesive, organized shared bedroom, and you can have it!
-But let your kids feel included in the design process.
+You’re probably dreaming of one cohesive, organized shared bedroom, but it’s important to let your kids feel included in the design process.
 One easy way to do this is to let them choose the color for their comforter or paint accents on their side of the room.

 Just because your girls are bunking together doesn’t mean they’ll want the same decor in a shared sisters room.
 If your daughters are old enough, ask them what they want out of a bedroom, and use these tips to design a beautiful shared bedroom!